 I hope to be able to show you the many factors that individualise and make each pellet type unique and to assist those of you who are new to air rifles, the correct pellet selection methods.
-Initially I shall be testing JSB and H&N air rifle pellets in .177, .20, .22, .25, .30 and .35 calibres.
+Initially I shall be testing JSB and H&N air rifle pellets in .177, .20, .22, .25 calibres.

-Below this article I will add an image of each pellet as I review it and by clicking on the image you will be taken through to the review itself.
-I will use the same air rifles in each calibre for all the pellet reviews so that I can establish a collective graph for comparisons, so you will get results from a springer (HW77K) and results from a PCP (HW100).
-There may be occasion whereby I do not have a PCP due to calibre restraints, such as .20 cal, then these results will be omitted until such time as I can source a test gun.
+I will use the same air rifles in each calibre for all the pellet reviews so that I can establish a collective graph for comparisons, so you will get results from a springer (HW97K) and results from a PCP (HW100).
+There may be occasion whereby I do not have a PCP due to calibre restraints, such as .20 cal, then these results will be omitted until I can source a test gun.

 Due to the large amount of work involved in reviewing, testing and writing these articles, I am hoping to put up at least 1 review a week.
 This will cycle through different calibres and manufacturers based on popularity of my pellet sales.